ricson5499/emmet1.0-sublime3plugin/README.md

 }
 ```

+For my experience, once you update your snippet and reload the sublime text 3, the structure may change, will include some more value there.
+So becareful on the open and close bracket.

 ## 3. Fix key binding

 If you haven't add in the new binding, then it should work.
 If not, just remove it.